 - 1099 forms for pensions, dividends, interest and etc. for 2023

 - Employment information (W-2 forms)

-- Proof of utilities paid in 2022 (January – December 2022).
-Please contact the utility company to receive an itemized report of what was actually paid.
+- Proof of tenant paid utilities paid in 2023 (January – December 2023).
 Qualifying utility expenses include electric, gas, oil, propane, kerosene, and water.

 Veterans of any declared war period having not previously filed for a veteran’s property exemption in the Town of Bolton must provide an original or certified copy of their Honorable Discharge to the Town Clerk by September 30 to be eligible for a minimum exemption of 4,500 deducted from the assessed value of real estate or a motor vehicle.